 At the end of the subscription period, copies of the last downloaded version of the Military Justice Handbook and any indexed case may be retained by the subscriber.

 Aspals has no control over the up-time of Internet Service Providers.
-In the unlikely event that you are unable to access the service, Aspals is not liable for any inability to access the web site or any of its content.
+In the unlikely event that you are unable to access the service, web site or any of its content, Aspals accepts no liability.
 So, use of the subscription service inherently acknowledges that Aspals will not be in breach of its contract with you.
-All the same, Aspals will do all possible to ensure that full access is restored soonest.
+All the same, Aspals will do everything possible to ensure that full access is restored soonest.

-Similarly, Aspals cannot guarantee that links to other websites will function.
+Similarly, Aspals cannot guarantee the functionality of links to external websites.
 Due to the dynamic nature of the internet, links may change, or be removed, by websites.
 This is beyond the control of Aspals.
 Therefore, no responsibility is accepted for any inability to access content on linked sites.
 If it is a case being sourced from a linked website which is unavailable, try the Aspals case database (use the appropriate search button) to see if it is available there.

 Subscribers are not authorised to alter any document downloaded from the Aspals web site.